saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 # Video 2:  Time-variation in portfolio performance

+The probabilistic interpretation of portfolio returns is thus that each return is one possible outcome of a corresponding random variable.
+The ordered series of those random variables is called the portfolio return time series process.

+The features of this process are likely to change over time.
+They are driven by the business cycle, by unexpected events, news report and, also, the market psychology.

+In terms of the market direction, there are the bull market regimes in which stock prices tend to increase, and there are the bear market regimes in which stock prices tend to fall.

+In terms of volatility, there are the calm market regime with persistently low volatility, and there are the more stressed regime with big spikes in volatility.

+***

+As, an investor, should we care about this time-variation?
+Well, for both returns and volatility, there tends to be mean-reversion, meaning that episodes of exceptionally extremely large positive or negative returns tend to be followed by more moderately sized returns.

+In that sense, two types of analysis are relevant:
+(i) The analysis of long-run, average performance
+(ii) The conditional analysis of the performance at a given point in time.

+***

-The sample average and the standard deviation of the past returns gives us a picture of how the return and volatility have been on averagein the past.
+The long run analysis is what we have done until now.
+By computing the sample average and the standard deviation of the past returns, we obtained a picture of how the return and volatility have been on average in the past.
 It averages out periods of booms and busts in the asset prices, as well as periods of high and low volatility.
-The fact that this performance is not constant over time, but time-varying is crucial for the investor.

-When investing today, the investor cares about the risk and  return over her investment period.
-Then the average return and risk is irrelevant, what matters is the prediction of future return and risk.
-This implies giving more weights to the more recent observations than the distant observations.

 ***

+When investing today or for the evaluation of the current investment risk, the investor cares about the risk and  return at current date.
+It requires to do a conditional analysis and give more weight to the more recent observations than the distant observations.

+***

 The practioner approach of doing so is by the use of rolling estimation samples.
+Instead of estimating the performance measures on the full sample, we only take the $K$ most recent observations.
+So, the performance estimate at time $t$, is given by the performance computed on the returns $t$, $t-1$,...,$t-K+1$.
+The next one uses the observations $t+1$ till $t-K$.
+As such, we roll through time by adding the most recent observation and discarding the most distant one.

+***

+Rolling window estimation works for any type of performance measure.
+For the mean return, it requires to compute moving averages of the returns for the mean, while for the variance, it corresponds to calculating moving averages of the squared centered returns (show formula's).

+***

+A practical important question is the choice of window length.
+We need to have a sufficiently large number of observations to reduce the effect of noise on the performance estimate.
+But, the longer the subperiod, the more it smooths over peaks and troughs, and the more similar it will be to the static view.

+***

+The optimal choice of window is thus a trade-off between recensy and estimation precision.
+In the next exercises, you will get a feeling for this trade-off.

 ***

 # Video 3: Downside risk; skewness, kurtosis and value-at-risk